Blackmon homers, Rockies end Guardians’ 9-game winning streak, 8-6

 The fourth-inning rally ended Cleveland’s longest winning streak since it won an AL record 22 straight from Aug.
 24 to Sept.
 14, 2017.

 José Ramírez continued his strong start to the season with two doubles and drove and increased his major league RBI lead to 54 with two driven in.
-He had a chance for more but struck out with a runner on in the ninth.
+He had a chance for more but struck out with a runner on in the ninth after Andrés Giménez drove in Tyler Freeman.

 The Rockies own the second worst record in the NL but are 6-1 against Texas, Philadelphia and Cleveland over the last two weeks.
 They used a big fourth against starter Xzavion Curry (0-1) to turn a three-run deficit into a 7-4 lead and end the Guardians’ streak.